What Vegetables to Eat after Gastric Bypass and other WLS

 When your body is ready for it, the post-surgical diet features fruits and vegetables along with lean meats and non-fat dairy products.
 You should begin with soft and easily chewed produce when cooked, avoiding tough, fibrous, or stringy foods.

 Once you are eating solid foods again, you will begin with vegetables easily tolerated by your modified digestive system, which will still recover from surgery.
 Again, fibrous vegetables should still be avoided at this stage because the body will likely have trouble digesting them.

 This can cause discomfort and unpleasant gastrointestinal symptoms, especially for LAP-BAND patients with reduced stoma size.
 In time, you can work with your doctor to reintroduce a complete range of vegetables into your diet.

 Vegetables that you should NOT eat during the recovery period after surgery include:

 Remember that tolerance of different foods can vary considerably depending on the patient and the procedure.
 Discuss any concerns you have with your dietitian and your physician.

-If you're a Marina Weight Loss patient, then you should already know that our dietitian and the rest of our support staff are available to answer questions, including about food.
 We have lots of experience helping people be successful in the quest to lose weight.
-A huge part of that is making sure they are equipped with the food knowledge needed to be both healthy and free from side-effects.
+A huge part of that is ensuring they are equipped with the food knowledge needed to be healthy and free from side effects.